My Favourite Bond

 Licence to Kill has:

-- A villain that feels real.
+- A villain that feels real

-- A sadistic henchman that steals scenes.
+- A henchman that steals scenes

-- Q finally in the field.
+- Q operating in the field

-- Sharks, casinos, helicopters, ninjas, gadgets, revenge.
+- Sharks, casinos, helicopters, gadgets, and revenge

-For me, it’s the complete Bond experience.
 And it just so happens it came out the year I was born.